-Another common composting mistakes is picking the wrong spot for the compost pile.
+Another common composting mistake is picking the wrong spot for the compost pile.
 Most people want to hide the compost away, so it might end up in a shady corner or hidden behind your shed.
 Before picking a spot for your compost, you need to consider the environment and climate in that area.
 You need to pick a site that has the right temperatures for compost and proper water levels.
-It should be easy to reach for you so that you can bring out kitchen scraps.
+It should be easy to reach you so that you can bring out kitchen scraps.
 An ideal location for your compost pile should receive some sunlight to help maintain the core temperature.
 It should also be sheltered from the rain to prevent excess moisture inside the pile.

 Adding wrong materials